 Over the past few years, we have found much to celebrate when testing Amazon’s entry-level Fire HD tablet series.
-The new Amazon Fire HD 8 (2020) has received its first update since 2018 (we gave that version four stars), but with twice the storage, a claimed 30 per cent faster performance courtesy of its new 2.0GHz quad-core processor, up to 12 hours of battery life (two more than its predecessor) and easier charging with a USB-C charging port, we have high hopes for this new version.
+The successor to 2018's 4th-gen model, to which we awarded four stars, the Amazon Fire HD 8 (2020) boasts twice the storage, a claimed 30 per cent faster performance courtesy of a 2.0GHz quad-core processor, up to 12 hours of battery life (two more than its predecessor) and easier charging thanks to a USB-C charging port.

-Add to this 2GM RAM and 64GB of storage onboard that's expandable by up to 1TB with a microSD card, plus an asking price of just £120 ($120), and we’re intrigued.
-Can it match the success of its Award-winning, larger Amazon Fire HD 10 sibling?
+Add to this 2GB RAM and 64GB of on-board storage that is expandable by up to 1TB using a microSD card, plus an official asking price of just £120 /$120, and we are intrigued.
+Is it up there with the Award-winning, larger Amazon Fire HD 10?

-Note that there is also an HD 8 Plus (£110/$110 for the 32GB model; £140/$140 for the 64GB variant), which boasts 50 per cent more RAM, wireless charging support, and a bundled 9W USB-C charger that claims to charge the tablet in less than four hours.
+Note that there is also an HD 8 Plus (£110 / $110 for the 32GB model; £140 / $140 for the 64GB variant), that boasts 50 per cent more RAM, wireless charging support, and a bundled 9W USB-C charger that will charge the tablet in a claimed less than four hours.

 Screen 8in Full HD